-Sprint Vital launching on June 14 for $99.99, sports 5-inch 720p display and 13-megapixel cameraAlex Wagner - Deputy Managing Editor, News Desk
+Sprint Vital launching on June 14 for $99.99, sports 5-inch 720p display and 13-megapixel cameraAlex Wagner - Editorial Director of News and Content

 After popping up in a couple of leaks earlier this year, Sprint today made its ZTE-manufactured Vital officially official.
 The Sprint Vital is slated to launch on June 14, aka this Friday, carrying a price tag of $99.99 with a two-year commitment and $50 mail-in rebate.